amix/vimrc/sources_non_forked/syntastic/CONTRIBUTING.md

 ## 2. Submitting a patch

 Before you consider adding features to syntastic, _please_ spend a few minutes (re-)reading the latest version of the [manual][1].
-Syntastic is changing rapidly at times, and it's quite possible that some features you want to add exist already.
+Syntastic is changing rapidly at times, and it's possible that some features you want to add exist already.

 To submit a patch: